Data Flow Diagram: Examples - Food Ordering System

 Don't mix up data flow and process flow

-Some designers may feel uncomfortable when seeing a connector connecting from a data store to a process, without seeing the step of data request being shown on the diagram somehow.
-Some of them will try to represent a request by adding a connector between a process and a data store, labeling it "a request" or "request for something", which is wrong.
+Some designers may feel uncomfortable when they see a connector connecting from a data store to a process without the step of a data request being shown on the diagram.
+Some of them will try to represent a request by adding a connector between a process and a data store and labeling it "a request" or "request for something," which is wrong.

-Keep in mind that Data Flow Diagram was designed for representing the exchange of information.
-Connectors in a Data Flow Diagram are for representing data, not for representing process flow, step or anything else.
-When we label a data flow that ends at a data store "a request", this means we are passing a request as data into a data store.
-Although this may be the case in implementation level as some of the DBMS do support the use of functions, which intake some values as parameters and return a result, in Data Flow Diagram, we tend to treat data store as a sole data holder that does not possess any processing capability.
-If you want to model the system flow or process flow, use UML Activity Diagram or BPMN Business Process Diagram instead.
-If you want to model the internal structure of a datastore, use an Entity Relationship Diagram.
+Keep in mind that a Data Flow Diagram is designed to represent the exchange of information.
+Connectors in a Data Flow Diagram are for representing data, not for representing a process flow, step, or anything else.
+When we label a data flow that ends at a data store "a request," this literally means we are passing a request as data into a data store.
+Although this may be the case at the implementation level, as some DBMSs do support the use of functions that take in some values as parameters and return a result, in a Data Flow Diagram, we tend to treat a data store as a sole data holder that does not possess any processing capability.
+If you want to model the system flow or process flow, you could use a UML Activity Diagram or a BPMN Business Process Diagram instead.
+If you want to model the internal structure of a data store, you can use an Entity Relationship Diagram.